Welcome to Troop 28!

 Scouts planning to attend week-long summer camp will also need to provide a copy of BSA Medical Form C dated within 12 months of the campout date, which will require a doctor’s signature.
 If your scout is undecided about attending summer camp, we’d recommend having the doctor’s office fill out Form C during the annual physical, just in case, so you don’t have to go back and have it completed at a later date.

-When taking YPT, if you have a Scoutbook account, or you previously have had a BSA registered account, please use the same login email as you used previously.
+When taking YPT, if you provided your email address when registering your scout, if you have a Scoutbook account, or if you previously have had a BSA registered account, please use the same login email as you used previously.
 If you are not sure, please contact the Advancement Chair for more details.

-Note: Registering as an adult with the BSA requires a background check; if you are not comfortable providing your SSN in writing, you can call the local council, NEIC, for more details on how to securely provide the information by phone.
+Note: Registering as an adult with the BSA requires a background check; if you are not comfortable providing your SSN on paper, you can call the local council, NEIC, for more details on how to securely provide the information by phone.

-This troop website at www.glencoescouting.org is the repository for the troop’s public files and is home to the troop’sofficial calendar.
-If you want to subscribe to the troop calendar on a mobile device or in a productivity application like Microsoft Outlook, please scan the QR code below or use the following URL: http://www.glencoescouting.org/subscribe-troop-28
+This troop website at www.glencoescouting.org is the repository for the troop's public files and is home to the troop's official calendar.
+If you want to subscribe to the troop calendar on a mobile device or in a productivity application like Microsoft Outlook, please scan the QR code below.

 As your scout participates in campouts and other activities, you may find there are other items that you may wish to purchase.
 The single most useful item will be the canvas handbook cover.
 Since the scout handbook is used extensively as reference and for tracking advancement requirements, it takes a beating.
 It is often outdoors at campgrounds in inclement weather.
 A cover can be purchased from the Scout Shop in Vernon Hills, from ScoutStuff.org, or from the troop inventory.